EURO GOVT-Bunds fall on talk of stronger ESM, poor auction

 SAFE-ISH

-A German auction of bonds maturing in 2044 met with poor demand with authorities left holding a higher-than-usual 22.6 percent of the targeted amount for sale in secondary markets at a later date.
+Bunds accelerated their losses after a German auction of bonds maturing in 2044 was met with poor demand.
+German authorities were left holding a higher-than-usual 22.6 percent of the targeted amount for sale in secondary markets at a later date.
 See for auction details.

 Bunds have underperformed other safe havens this week.
 The spreads between German 10-year bonds and their U.S. and UK counterparts narrowed by some 15 basis points this week to 13 and 18 bps, respectively.

-Societe Generale strategists recommended favouring those bonds against the Bund, saying UK gilts could soon yield less that German paper.
+Societe Generale strategists recommended favouring those bonds against Bund, saying UK gilts could soon yield less that German paper.
+One trader disagreed, saying the limited range of safe-haven instruments would maintain flows into Bunds.

-However, those investors who must remain invested in euro-denominated assets will keep buying German bonds, analysts and traders said, although will likely favour the short-end of the curve.
-(Editing by Ron Askew)
+"At the end of the day, when the U.S. got downgraded we didn't see a whole lot of underperformance of Treasuries against Bunds so I don't see why this should continue," the trader said.

+"I think they (spreads) have room to go back especially if periphery news deteriorates." (editing by Ron Askew)